finbourne/lusid-sdk-java-preview/sdk/docs/LegalEntitiesApi.md

 # **getLegalEntityAccessMetadataByKey**
 > List&lt;AccessMetadataValue&gt; getLegalEntityAccessMetadataByKey(idTypeScope, idTypeCode, code, metadataKey, effectiveAt, asAt)

-[EXPERIMENTAL] GetLegalEntityAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Legal Entity
+[EARLY ACCESS] GetLegalEntityAccessMetadataByKey: Get an entry identified by a metadataKey in the Access Metadata of a Legal Entity

 Get a specific Legal Entity Access Metadata by specifying the corresponding identifier parts and Legal Entity code                No matching will be performed through this endpoint.
 To retrieve an entry, it is necessary to specify, exactly, the identifier of the entry